bmartin5692/bumper/docs/index.md

 	- **Note:** Some models may require removing and re-inserting the battery pack.
 	- This doesn't seem to be required for models that don't have easily accessible batteries such as the 900/901.
 - If your configuration is correct, the robot will connect to Bumper within about 30 seconds.
 Bumper will output information about the connection status.

+# Troubleshooting

+Logs are output in the /logs directory.

+If there is an issue, enable debug logging with the `--debug` switch for additional detail.